 How often should I switch servers in a one-click setup?

 Switch when you notice slow speeds, streaming blocks, or high latency.
 Auto-connect often re-ranks servers, but manual switching can help in peak times.
-Is hoxx vpn safe to use in 2025: privacy, safety, encryption, data logging, and better alternatives
+Microsoft edge vpn not working: troubleshooting, fixes, and optimization guide for Windows, macOS, and mobile 2026

 Is a one-click VPN better than a traditional setup for privacy?